-Dental Associates of Delaware strives to provide the best when you’re looking for a Brandywine, Hockessin, Middletown, Newark, Wilmington, or Millsboro, DE dentist.
+Dental Associates of Delaware strives to provide the best when you’re looking for a dentist in Brandywine, Hockessin, Middletown, Newark, Wilmington, Millsboro, or Pediatric dentist in Newark, DE dentist.
 One of the things we pride ourselves on is our standard of care for each of our patients.
 It’s our goal to have all of our patients achieve and maintain an optimal level of oral health.
 However, even in the pursuit of great oral health, sometimes emergencies may unfortunately occur.
 If you find yourself in a troublesome situation and you’re unsure of how to react, we’ve provided you with a few guidelines.

 For Urgent Emergencies

 If you happen to find yourself in an urgent emergency, the most important thing you can do is call us immediately, whether we’re in office or not.
 We always have a dentist on call after hours in case any of these emergencies occur.
 An urgent emergency can include the following:

 - A permanent tooth that’s loose or knocked out

 - A cut mouth, lip, tongue, or cheek that has been bleeding for over 15 minutes